CBrooks12/proj8-MeetMe/README.md

-# proj7-FreeBusy
+# proj8-meetme
-Snarf appointment data from a selection of a user's Google calendars
+set appointment data as busy from a selection of a user's Google calendars

 ## What is here